Have Pump, Will Travel

 - Get to the airport at least two hours prior to boarding, no exceptions.
 This allows you to get through TSA, find your gate, and pump in a nursing room prior to take-off.

 - Look for nursing rooms or free-standing nursing pods like Mamava, and download the app so you can easily look for locations near you when at airports, universities, and arenas/convention centers/stadiums nationwide.

 - Know your rights.
 TSA allows breast milk to be stored in carry-ons (with or without your child) and breast milk is exempt from the 3-1-1 liquid rule.
 All American airlines allow expressed milk on board, but not all flight personnel are aware, so consider printing out the TSA and airline guidelines on traveling with breast milk.
 Breast pumps and related equipment are considered medical devices and do not count toward your carry-on limit (meaning you can have your standard large and small carry-on plus a bag for your pump).

 Travel Tip #5: Keep in mind: pumping AFTER you go through security will be easier than trying to bring your expressed milk through the checkpoint.
 Related, traveling through TSA with frozen milk is beneficial, as TSA will not have to test frozen items.
 If milk or frozen packs are not fully frozen when going through TSA, they will need to test the milk and will potentially remove your frozen packs altogether if the liquid inside cannot be easily tested.

 Special thanks to Natalie Chichetto, PhD, MSW for contributing to this post.
-Natalie is a postdoctoral research fellow in cardiovascular medicine at Vanderbilt University Medical Center and a recent presenter at the Translational Science 2018 conference in Washington, DC.
+Natalie is currently an assistant professor in the Department of Epidemiology at the University of Florida.